If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Capital allowances working sheet

-Adjusted profits after capital allowances (box 28)
+Adjusted profits after capital allowances (box 28 on the paper return)

 Reduce the amount of your profits in box 26 by the amount of your capital allowance claim in box 27 and enter the result.